Andreansx/Networking-lab/projects/13-school-network/readme.md

 The WLC needs to have access to all those VLANs since it now sends the original 802.3 ethernet frame to the switch, and then the frame behaves as it normally would.
 It goes to the default gateway, and what happens after that is out of the scope for now.

+> [!NOTE]
+> I want to add here something I forgot to mention earlier.
+> It actually is not neccessary to connect the AP to the switch with a tagged link.
+> The port on the swithc, which the AP is plugged into, can be an access port.

 Now, see how crucial the VLANs are here?

 It's not like this is not possible without VLANs.
 It is, but only with a single network and in a really non-elegant way which would basically be garbage.